jzhousz/SynapseAnalyzer/README.md

 Usage:

 Synapse Counter is an ImageJ Plugin.
-Follow the Section (3) of the readme.txt ./ThreeDSynapseCounter/readme.txt
+Follow ./ThreeDSynapseCounter/readme.txt

-Input:¬ 3D image of synapses.
-Preprocessing steps are described in readme.txt Section (2), if needed.
+Input: 3D image of synapses.
+Preprocessing steps are described in ./ThreeDSynapseCounter/readme_long.txt Section (2), if needed.

 Output: marker files of detected synapses.